 Google Cloud surface used: Gemini (intake + triage), Cloud Run (frontend + backend, deployed independently), BigQuery (events + outbreak detection), Secret Manager (backend-only Gemini key), Cloud Build + Artifact Registry (source-based deploys), Cloud Logging.

-Human-in-the-loop safety
+Human-in-the-loop safety as a design constraint:

 - Voice input only prepopulates the form — the CHV reviews and edits before submission.